FrancescoMagliocco/CmptrClr/after/syntax/c/README.md

 - `cCustomBrack` highlights `<<` in `cpp` files.
 - `cCustomMemVar` is linked to `member` as it is a *member* of a `structure`
 - `cCustomScope` is simply the `::` that separte `namespaces` in `cpp` files.
-- `cCustomTemplateFunc` is linked to `variable` as I feel like it should be some kind of blue for what is being highlighed.
-An example of what is being highlighted would be `static_cast`.
-I can't think of a group to come up with, and even if I do, I'm not sure if I should just keep the link to `variable` or create its own color.
 - `cOperator` highlights `sizeof` and I wouldn't *exactly* say that `sizeof` is an operator.
 I would say it is more of a *builtin* function.
 I `cOperator` linked to `command` because that was the first thing that I